gps95/GPKB/README.md

 - V1/Xtra: V0 with the extra microcontroller pin used for linear potentiometer / rotary encoder / something else (ideas welcome).
 - V2/Wless: V0 but wireless(bluetooth), will not use Seed Xiaos.

-As i advance this project i will adjust scope.
+As i advance this project i will adjust the scope.

 # General requirements of each model